jondmarien/quiet-velvet-with-gpu-stats/README.md

 ## Configuration ⚙️

-You need to create a `config.js` file in the directory `quiet-velvet/src/`.
+You need to create a `config.js` file in the `quiet-velvet/src/` directory.
-Enter the following key/values in the file.
+Enter the following key/value pairs in the file.
-The key are not needed for the build so you can let them like the example.
+These keys are not required for the build, so you can leave them as shown in the example.

-I will explain how to get all the Spotify tokens in the section [Spotify](#spotify).
+Instructions for obtaining the Spotify tokens are provided in the [Spotify](#spotify) section.

 ```js
 export default {